azurefireice/BuffDuty/README.md

 TODO list
 ------------------

-* Do not execute logic for non-raid groups
 * Tune for cases when raid has less then 8 groups
 * Allow selection of channel for communication.
 I.e. "say", "whisper", "raid" etc.
 * Allow for customized message format output